Communicating with someone who can't hear well

 - Face them directly and try to be on the same level as them.

-- Try to make sure there is no, or very little, background noise.
+- Try to make sure there is no, or very little background noise.

-- Speak normally and don't shout.
+- Speak normally and do not shout.

 - Use simple, short sentences.